ProMaster077/Projects/README.md

 Extra code: There is some extra code that is not nessessary and can be removed.

 ->**Which piece of code did you find most chellanging to write and how did you overcome this?
 What tools or resources are you adding to your support network**

+Most chellanging parts were implementing employee attendance and salary calculation.
+Since file handling was being used so it was alot harder to edit data in it.
+Salary needed to be calculated based on working days.
+To solve this problem credit hour system was implemented.
+When attendance of an employee was marked then credit hours for that day would be set to 9 while on absent it would be set to 0.
+Salary was calculated be adding all the working hours in a month and multiplied by rate per hour.

+->**What courses from this project will be particularly tranferable to other projects or course work?**

+File handling is the core of this project.
+It is a pretty useful skill and can be used in many cases.

+->**How did you make this program readable, maintainable and adaptable?**
+To maintain readability the code is seperated into cpp and header file.
+Comments are added to prototypes reminding its functionality.